 The research indicates that RP can’t just be responsive to problems — it must be proactive, working to build relationships, offering kids some agency in decision making, building trust, and cultivating a growth-mindset in which failure offers a reset for behavior, a chance to reflect, and an opportunity to restore instead of a ticket out of class.
 When RP permeates the culture of the school (or district), there is a sense of connection between all stakeholders.
 If it’s only deployed for discipline, kids may become skeptical of participating, relegating it to a series of hoops they must navigate rather than something that should be internalized.

 This is important to keep in mind as more research on Restorative Practices emerges.
 I have no doubt there will be studies showing they’re ineffective at reducing gaps (or maybe just not effective enough) and suggesting they be abandoned.
-I think that’s a misdirect that fails to note what this study demonstrates: Restorative Practices can and do work, but they work best if we put the time and effort into building an equitable system around them.
+I think that’s a misdirect that fails to note what this study demonstrates: Restorative Practices can and do work when we put the time and effort into building an equitable system around them.